Ellen Taaffe Zwilich "Millennium Fantasy" in Review

 Yestadt and his musicians showed great ability as accompanists, not only on the Zwilich, but in the familiar bars of Liszt's Piano Concerto No.1, which Biegel also played.
 It's a signature concerto for Biegel, and with good reason: He conveys Liszt as if it were Mozart, with transparently beautiful voicing and an unerring sense of grace.

-'Millennium Fantasy' Concert Jazzy, Bluesy
+THE ARIZONA REPUBLIC 'Millennium Fantasy' Concert Jazzy, Bluesy

 By Sharon McDaniel